 In 2018/2019 the two students David Lindqvist and Hampus Nilsson travelled to Mozambique to write their Master Thesis as a field study.
 They both studied Mechanical Engineering at the Royal Institute of Technology, KTH.
 David studied the masters programme Industrial Management with Energy Technology as his technical profile, while Hampus studied the masters programme Sustainable Energy Engineering with the profile Sustainable Power Generation.
 The title of their Master Thesis is; Small Scale Power Generation in the village of Linga Linga, Mozambique.
 It was funded by Sida, Swedish International Development Cooperation Agency, as part of their Minor Field Study programme, MFS.

 It was decided to install a solar power solution since it had the most favourable aspects for the location.
 A large solar panel was installed next to the medical clinic together with batteries to store energy.
 It was dimensioned to be able to cool a refrigerator and light the building inside and outside.
 The new solar panels made it possible to open the medical clinic in June 2019.
-In only 1.5 months the clinic had already had about a thousand visits from patients which is a high number considering the village has a population of about 1400 people.
 Local leaders representing the Government have gotten interested in the project and now wants Project Vita to build a maternity clinic next to the medical clinic.